Restaurants in Kreuzberg

 Concierge Coffee ★ 4.4

-Concierge Coffee on Berlin's Paul-Lincke-Ufer is a multi-roaster bar serving four rotating roasters per week (Five Elephant, Bonanza, Onyx, Square Mile); the 8-cover counter has a queue.
+Concierge Coffee on Berlin's Paul-Lincke-Ufer is a multi-roaster bar serving four rotating roasters per week (Five Elephant, Bonanza, Onyx, Square Mile).

 Tip: Multi-roaster format means the bean rotates every 48 hours; check the chalkboard for the day's pull.